madalinazanficu/SPRC/tema3/README.md

 To ensure data persistence, I've defined 'grafana-vol'.
 Moreover, datasources and dashboards are uploaded at startup.
 I utilized YAML files from https://grafana.com/docs/grafana/latest/administration/provisioning/ for this configuration.

+For communication between containers, I have created 3 networks:
+So, the adapter communicates only with the database(via **influxdb-adapter**) and MQTT broker(via **broker-adapter** network) And grafana communicates with database only via **influxdb-grafana** network.

 2. InfluxDB Schema:
 This video helped me understand how time series work: https://www.youtube.com/watch?v=J4syKnsqQmg